-Senate Bill No. 2032 (2007) was introduced upon the recommendation of the 2005-06 interim Finance and Taxation Committee.
-As introduced, the bill provided general fund appropriation а of approximately \$74 million for property tax relief and provided for allocation of the appropriated amount among school districts.
+Senate Bill No. 2032 (2007) was recommended by the 2005-06 interim Finance and Taxation Committee.
+As introduced, the bill provided a general fund appropriation of approximately \$74 million for property tax relief and provided for allocation of the appropriated amount among school districts.
 The bill provided adjustments to reduce school district property tax levy authority by the amount of property tax relief to be received by each school district.
 The bill established an allocation process based on the number of mills levied by each school district above 111 mills.